RunningDawn/the-broker/README.md

 ## Planned functionality:
 - [x] Send insults
 - [x] Assign roles to users on their request
-- [ ] Send memes based on search to channel
 - [ ] Perform actions of a music bot
     - [ ] Join chat channel
     - [ ] Play music